 Now obviously this one isn’t nearly as serious as the previous one, but it could end up costing you hundreds of dollars!
 You may assume that there will be an Information Desk when you arrive, but depending on the size of the airport and when you arrive, there may or may not be.

 And you don’t want to count on that.
 Otherwise, how will you know which taxis are the unofficial (and more expensive ones)?
 Usually (but not always) there are public transportation options.

 But this requires some prior research so that you know which stop to get off and how to get to your destination from your stop.
 You also don’t want to rely on wi-fi, which may, or may not exist.
 And you also don’t want to count on being able to buy a country-specific SIM card for your phone at the airport.

 Admit it, we’ve all probably done this one, but as an example, a taxi from the Munich airport costs a whopping ~€80 – €100 to the city center, while a train ticket costs €10.80 and it takes almost the same amount of time to get there.

-Check the airport website beforehand for transportation options, or make arrangements with your hotel for a pick-up.
+Check the airport website beforehand for transportation options, or make arrangements with your hotel for a pick-up to avoid public transit.